mark-watson/Clojure-AI-Book/manuscript/openai.md

 " every day.
 The salty air puffed through their pores.
 He had enjoyed her company.
 Maybe he did need a companion"
 ~~~~~~~~

-The function **summarize** is very similar to the function **completions** I changed the system prompt string.
+The function **summarize** is very similar to the function **completions** except I changed the system prompt string.
 Here is some example output:

 {lang="clojure",linenos=on}
 ~~~~~~~~